 Within a few years after graduation, the BSEE graduates will be able to:

-- Become a technically qualified engineer to address complex problems and apply learned skills in engineering careers.
+- Become a technically qualified engineer with solid fundamentals to address complex problems and apply learned skills in engineering careers.

 - Maintain and enhance professional competence by acquiring new knowledge and refining skills.

-- Fulfill the needs of society in solving technical problems using engineering principles, tools, and practices, in an ethical and responsible manner.
+- Identify and fulfill the needs of society in solving technical problems using engineering principles, tools, and practices, in an ethical and responsible manner.

 - Demonstrate leadership skills in the workplace and function professionally in a globally competitive world.